santiagobasulto/parallel/docs/quickstart.md

+---
+title: "Quickstart and Examples"
+---

 `parallel`'s main goal is to make the process of parallelizing code transparent to us developers.
-For that, it offers 2 main functions (with their respective non-blocking versions): `parallel.map` and `parallel.par`.
+For that, it offers 2 main functions (with their respective non-blocking versions):

+* `parallel.map`: to parallelize the same function with multiple arguments.
+* `parallel.par`: to spawn different functions.

 ### `parallel.map`